 Here are a couple of quotes from the participants:

 Valentine's Day is a marketing strategy by the flower and candy companies.
 It's a cheesy, overblown, stupid “holiday” to force you to spend money on each other.

 Valentine's Day is a way for retailers to get you to spend money in their stores.
 People get caught up in the B.S. and I should not have to spend extra to show I care, and my girlfriend agrees.
 But we both still spent plenty!

 The survey results indicating differences between men and women are interesting but the paper also shows that even though the majority of people in the US might feel obligated to give each other gifts on Valentine's Day, there is a strong anti-consumption attitude.
 People are not willing to succumb to the pressure to spend a lot of money that ultimately benefits retailers.
 They are instead expressing their affection for each other in ways that do not involve purchasing expensive gifts.

 If you forgot to get a Valentine's Day gift for your partner or spouse, just print out a copy of this paper and give it to them instead, saying that your lack of gift-giving is your expression of anti-consumption resistance.
 If that person is just as geeky as you are, you might be able to pull it off.

 There is one caveat: The Journal of Business Research is not open access, so you may hit a paywall asking for $31.50 to read the article, which is more than a typical box of chocolates.
-Don't panic, fortunately, you can read the PDF version of article for free on the author's website here.
+Don't panic, fortunately, you can read it for free here.

 Image credit: Early 20th century Valentine's Day card, showing woman holding heart shaped decoration and flowers, ca. 1910 - via Wikimedia Commons - Public Domain